Skip Navigation

 Treatment is not needed to control menopause, although many women opt for therapies to help manage the symptoms of menopause.
 Some menopause treatment options your doctor may recommend include:

-• Hormone replacement therapy can help relieve hot flashes by increasing estrogen levels.
-Although there are some increased health risks associated with long-term hormone therapy, your doctor will help you make an informed decision about the treatment that’s right for you.
+• Hormone therapy can help improve symptoms.
+Hormone therapy comes in many forms, including pills, patches, gels, rings and creams.
+Although there are some increased health risks associated with hormone therapy, our menopause experts can help guide you in making informed decisions about what is right for you.

 • Low-dose antidepressants are sometimes prescribed to help manage hot flashes, especially for women who are not good candidates for estrogen treatment or who already take an antidepressant.